bobleesj/learn-swift-with-bob/Content/05_Sales/Marketing.md

  3. Send a weekly email update
  4. Offer help individually - Do the unscalable
  5. Reply all messages and emails - Do the unscalable.
- 6. Follow up with VIP fans and LinkedIn connections
+ 6. Follow up with VIP fans and LinkedIn connections - Do the unscalable

 ## Sales Routes
+Sales is all about hustle and being honest.
+It's okay to show vulnerability.
 ### Personal Sales
  - Email
  - Facebook Page Message